WSU-Physics-Courses/physics-581-physics-inspired-computation/Docs/Syllabus.md

    concepts, then present remaining areas of difficulty to the instructor for personal attention or for discussion in class.
-4. Complete assignments on time, providing well crafted solutions to the posed problems that demonstrate mastery of the material through the [Learning Outcomes][learning outcomes] 1-7.
+4. Complete assignments on time, providing well crafted solutions to the posed problems that demonstrate mastery of the material through the [Learning Outcomes](#learning-outcomes) 1-7.

    Student's are encouraged to discuss their intended approach with peers and with the instructor, but must ultimately write their own code.